Vanilla-OS/handbook/README.md

 - You can install **Jekyll** from [**this page**](https://jekyllrb.com/docs/installation/) and **Bundler** can be installed from [**this page**](https://bundler.io).
 Or you can follow these steps in [**Vanilla OS**](https://handbook.vanillaos.org/2023/01/23/install-jekyll-and-bundler.html).
 - Clone your forked repository using `git` or `gh`.
 - Add the guide to the correct destination in the cloned directory.
-- Run `bundler install` to install necessary packages (this step is required only once and doesn't require re-running it in future).
+- Run `bundler install` to install necessary packages (This step is required only once and doesn't require re-running it in future.
+You must have a Gemfile in the repository for this to work).
 - Run `bundler exec jekyll build` to build the page to `./_site` once.
 Then you can either test the pages manually or use the `jekyll serve` command.
 - Run `bundler exec jekyll serve` to build your site any time a source file changes and serve it locally.
   - Navigate to `http://127.0.0.1:4000/` or `http://localhost:4000/` in your browser to preview and test the page.